Eugene Cloonan: Club

-Cloonan first came to prominence with Athenry winning championship medals in the under-14 1992 against Loughrea under-16 1994 after an epic battle with near neighbours Turloughmore and minor grade in 1993,1994 & 1995.
+Cloonan first came to prominence with Athenry winning championship medals in the under-14 1992 against Loughrea under-16 1994 after an epic battle with near neighbours Turloughmore and minor grade in 1993, 1994 and 1995.

 In 1996 Cloonan joined the Athenry senior team.
 It was a successful debut year as he subsequently collected a championship medal following a 2–6 to 1–6 defeat of Carnmore.
 Cloonan missed the subsequent provincial decider, however, Athenry later reached the All-Ireland decider against Wolfe Tones.
 Nine points from Cloonan helped Athenry to a 0–14 to 1–8 victory.
 It was his first All-Ireland medal.

 Athenry surrendered their titles in 1997, however, Cloonan collected a second championship medal in 1998 following a 1–15 to 1–12 defeat of Abbey-Duniry in a replay of the decider.
 He was moved to the position of goalkeeper for the subsequent 3–25 to 0–5 defeat of Tooreen.
 It was his first Connacht medal.

 In 1999 Athenry dominated the county championship once again.
 A 1–16 to 1–10 defeat of Abbey-Duniry once again gave Cloonan a third championship medal.
 He later added a second Connacht medal to his collection following a facile 1–13 to 1–6 defeat of Tooreen.
 The subsequent All-Ireland final pitted Athenry against St. Joseph's Doora Barefield.
 Cloonan top scored with nine points as Athenry claimed a 0–16 to 0–12 victory.
 It was his second All-Ireland medal.